Project Details

 - How are all these new building works being paid for?

-RSL LifeCare will be funding a large portion of the new works required as part of the renewal.
+RSL Lifecare will be funding the works progressively as the stages are developed.

 - Will existing residents be paying for new amenities for future residents through an annual increase in the recurrent maintenance charges?